 How to Identify Giant Hogweed

-Identifying a full height giant hogweed specimen isn’t hard, as it’s the largest herbaceous plant that grows in Britain, growing to 5 metres tall when healthy and undisturbed.
+Giant hogweed identification shouldn’t be difficult as it’s the largest herbaceous plant that grows in Britain, growing to 5 metres tall when healthy and undisturbed.
 However, there are factors which complicate identification, such as the time of year, the lifecycle of the plant and whether it has been treated or damaged.

 Giant Hogweed in Spring

 In early spring, new saplings arising from seed will look very different to an adult plant, with thin stems and rounded leaves.
 These will quickly develop into bushy specimens with leaves that look more like those of the adult plant, only smaller.
 A two or three year old giant hogweed will still not have the tall, characteristic spike that the plant is known for, but will look a bit like a huge rhubarb with incised leaves.

 Established giant hogweed that is three or four years old, having grown from ground level in the spring, will push up the huge central stem on which the main flower head develops.
 Fully grown it’s a really impressive sight, towering over even the tallest people.
 The leaves will be huge, each when fully grown easily spanning a metre.
 The main flower heads are also striking, with thousands of tiny white flowers covering an umbrella-shaped dome spanning 80 centimetres.
 The hollow, ridged central stems can be up to 12 centimetres wide and are green with extensive purple splotches and thick white hairs which are denser circle at the base of each leaf stalk.

 Autumn is the time that giant hogweed dies back.
 If the plant has matured to the flowering stage, the seeds will have set and, although most will have by now been dispersed, some will be clinging on for a while longer.
 The oval shaped seeds are cream coloured, thin and papery but fairly large, being up to one centimetre long, with four dark stripes on one side and two on the other.